is raspberry pi easy to learn

 Download now

-It’s the best place to try installing new things, commands and projects that you wouldn’t necessarily try on your desktop computer or on a server
+It can be your main computer, a home server, or a test machine when you’re installing new things, commands, and projects that you wouldn’t necessarily try on your desktop or server.

-I already knew how to administrate Linux computers and servers, and how to assemble a PC
+That was my case when I started on Raspberry Pi.
+I already knew how to manage Linux computers and servers and how to build a PC (I was a system administrator for 10+ years).

-So, Raspberry Pi was as easy to use as any other computer
+So using a Raspberry Pi was as easy as using any other computer.

 Raspberry Pi: what do you need to get started?

-In this part, I will give you an overview of the Raspberry Pi components you need to have to take a good start
+In this part, I will give you an overview of the Raspberry Pi components you need to get a good start.
+You can find my up-to-date recommendations on the “Recommended Products” page.

-• Raspberry Pi 4B: The best Raspberry Pi model currently available
+• Raspberry Pi 5: The best Raspberry Pi model currently available.

-• Raspberry Pi Zero: The smallest and cheapest Raspberry Pi available
+• Raspberry Pi Zero 2: The smallest and cheapest Raspberry Pi available.

-Less powerful than the 4B, but it’s enough to run a few things on a minimal operating system
+Less powerful than the other, with fewer connectors available, but it’s enough to run a few things on a minimal operating system (especially for a home server).

 Kits